AsaadMe/API-APP/README.md

 # API-APP

-Submit a spotify playlist URI and get its general emotional feeling.
+Submit a spotify playlist URL and get its general emotional feeling.

 It is built out of the composition of following APIs: